Ferrari Testarossa: Testarossa Spider

+Despite many requests from interested customers for a Testarossa Spider, Ferrari refused to produce the car as a regular production variant of the Testarossa, citing spatial and structural challenges that would be difficult to resolve, and so Pininfarina and some aftermarket firms such as Straman, Pavesi, Lorentz and Rankl, and Koenig Specials offered unofficial Spider conversions on special consumer requests.
+The official Spider is no different mechanically from the normal Testarossa available on the European market.
+It has a standard 4.9 L flat-12 engine with a power output of 291 kW.
+The only differences, other than being a convertible, are that the Spider's front window and door windows are both shorter than those of the normal car and it has a special transmission manufactured by Valeo installed which is convertible to both automatic and the standard 5-speed manual versions with the push of a button, a technology ahead of its time.
+The transmission was installed on special request of Agnelli as he suffered from a chronic leg injury.

+The original car owned by Agnelli's family friend was auctioned off in 2016 at a price of US$1.3 million.
+By that time, the car had been driven for 23,000 kilometers.

+A red Testarossa convertible is the feature car in Sega's arcade and home-console video-game franchise Out Run.

 Mythos

 The Ferrari Mythos is a mid-engined, rear wheel drive concept car based on the mechanical underpinnings of the Ferrari Testarossa.
 The Mythos is powered by a 4.9 L Tipo F113 B Ferrari flat-12 engine sourced from the Ferrari Testarossa, the engine produces 390 hp at 6,300 rpm and 354 Nm of torque at 4,500 rpm while having a power to weight ratio of 308 hp per tonne.
 Power is sent to the rear wheels through a Testarossa sourced 5-speed manual transmission.
 The car utilises a helical coil suspension system with transverse arms on the front and rear.
 Acceleration figures of the car remain unknown, but the car has a projected top speed of about 290 km/h.

 Colani Ferrari Testa d'Oro

 Designed by Luigi Colani in 1989, the Testa d'Oro was designed to break land speed records at the salt flats.
 It was based on a Testarossa with a turbocharged flat-12 engine featuring a 5.0 L Ferrari-Lotec turbocharger.
 The engine had a power output of 750 hp at 6,400 rpm and 900 Nm of torque at 5,000 rpm.
 It successfully broke the record in its class in 1991, reaching 351 km/h with catalytic converters fitted.